-It's fall migration...
+It's the beginning of spring migration...
 Are you ready for some urban birding?!

 When avid birder Heather Wolf moved from tropical Florida to NYC, she wondered how many species she might find here, and soon came to a surprising realization: not only is Brooklyn filled with an astonishing variety of birds, but the challenges that come with urban birding make them even more fun—and rewarding—to find.